coolbutuseless/sars/README.md

 -   `sars::run(code)` to run some code
     -   as long as it is only DATA and PROC SQL statements
+    -   and even then, not much of either of those statements is really supported either

 ## Installation